albertkun/211A-191A-Git-Practicing/README.md

 ```
 git push
 ```
-## Try using Markdown if you finish ahead of time:
+## Try using Markdown if you are familiar with Git already:

 In the meantime, here are some tips for using `markdown`, which is used in `readme.md` files on `GitHub`.